Fellowship Program Description:

 As a YPFP Fellow, you would join an elite team of early career professionals, graduate researchers, and academics in an eight-month program focused on developing and articulating your subject matter expertise and sharing it with a national and international audience.
 YPFP Fellowships are based on a regional or thematic topic.
-Each Fellow will submit one article, interview, or book review each month, after which it will go through a rigorous editing process by our elite editorial team that will help you not only produce top quality work, but get it placed in national and international media outlets to build your voice and credibility in your field.
+Each Fellow will submit one article, interview, or book review each month, after which it will go through a rigorous editing process by our elite editorial team that will help you produce top quality articles and then have it placed in national and international media outlets to build your voice and credibility in your field.

-Up to eighteen candidates will be selected for fellowships.
+Between fifteen and twenty candidates will be selected for fellowships.
 As of 2019, there is no longer a residency requirement for any fellowships.
-Successful applicants will have a demonstrated background in international affairs and record of interest in the affairs of the selected region.
+Successful applicants will have a demonstrated background in international affairs and a record of interest in the selected region.

 - Eurasia & Eastern Europe